-The Simons Foundation was established in 1985 by Jennifer Allen Simons, C.M., Ph.D., LL.D. in order to work against the negative effects of technology – specifically to further education on the dangers of nuclear weapons and the need for their elimination and prohibition for all time.
+The Simons Foundation Canada was established in 1985 by Jennifer Allen Simons, C.M., Ph.D., LL.D. in order to work against the negative effects of technology – specifically to further education on the dangers of nuclear weapons and the need for their elimination and prohibition for all time.
 Today, The Simons Foundation is a key global player working with multilateral institutions, NGOs and educational institutions to rid the world of nuclear weapons.

 Dr. Simons became concerned about nuclear dangers during the build-up of nuclear weapons in the early 1980s under Reagan.
 When her daughter began having nightmares about nuclear war, Dr. Simons wondered if fear of nuclear weapons had become part of the psyche of young people in North America.
 Two U.S. psychological studies, one of kindergarten-age children and one of college students, supported her belief.
 Neither group of youth mentioned nuclear war as a conscious concern, yet the studies showed it was the major feature in their dreams.